 - Resourcing issues, including underestimation of the extent of IT and administrative support required, and of the complexity of databases and CRFs.

 Although many of the challenges discussed relate to the more complex biomarker-guided trials such as umbrella trials, similar challenges can appear in biomarker-guided clinical trials more generally.
+Likewise, we acknowledge that some of the challenges identified are equally relevant to more complex trials irrespective of whether they incorporate biomarkers or not (eg predicting the cost of adding/removing arms, approving amendments, CTU resource issues), whilst others are specific to biomarker-guided trials (eg predicting recruitment rates when biomarker prevalence unknown, ethical issues from communicating results of biomarker tests, sample processing and laboratory challenges) .

 Despite the aforementioned challenges, the biomarker-guided trials discussed within this report represent successful research projects using novel designs, which will hopefully inform future practice.
 NLMT, for example, provides a great opportunity for widespread national collaboration with leaders from the lung cancer community within academia, the health service and the pharmaceutical industry, and direct collaboration with CRUK.
 It promises to make a real contribution to the knowledge on precision medicine by testing new drugs tailored to a specific biomarker-defined subgroup.